Program Dates: May 10th – June 18th, 2021

 The Summer Health Professions Education Program (SHPEP) is a FREE summer enrichment program focused on improving access to information and resources for college students interested in the health professions.

-The six-week program takes place on the University of Florida campus, with on-campus room and board.
-We are very excited about this opportunity and are confident this will be an informative experience for students interested in the health science field.
+The six-week program takes place on the University of Florida campus, where participants will be provided on-campus room and board throughout this informative experience for students interested in the health science field.

 - UF SHPEP Sample Academic Enrichment Curriculum and Calendar